-Management includes several species-specific TACs (including for pollack in subareas 6, 12, 14 and division 5.b; and subarea 7 under EU Council Regulation 2018/120).
-ICES produce catch advice for the stock in subarea 4 and division 3.a (ICES, 2016) although, due to a lack of information, are not able to undertake a stock assessment and no reference points are defined.
-They also produce advice for the stock in subarea 7 (ICES, 2017) for which they do undertake an assessment but this is data limited and the assessment based on commercial landings data only (Depletion-Corrected Average Catch).
-Management measures in place for Pollack include a closed fishing season on the Porcupine Bank between 1 and 31 May 2018 (EC Council Regulation 2018/120) and the Landings Obligation applies to fisheries in 7.d-e in 2018.
-Ireland's Marine Institute is currently engaged in a project to improve the assessment of pollack and gain more insight into biological aspects of the species (Marine Institute, 2017).
+Management includes several species-specific TACs (including for Pollack in Subareas VI, XII and XIV and Division Vb; Subarea VII under EU Council Regulation 2019/124.
+ICES produce catch advice for the stock in Subarea IV and Division IIIa although, due to a lack of information no reference points are defined.

+ICES also produce advice for the stock in Subarea VII for which they do undertake an assessment but this is data limited and the assessment based on commercial landings data only (Depletion-Corrected Average Catch).

+Management measures in place for Pollack include a closed fishing season on the Porcupine Bank between 1 and 31 May 2019; and landings Obligation (VIId-e).
+The Marine Institute is currently engaged in a project to improve the assessment of Pollack and also gain more insight into biological aspects of the species (Marine Institute, 2017).

 Commercial landings of both stocks are stable, although noting significant uncertainties since both are data limited stocks.
-Also catches have been higher than scientific advice for the subarea 4 stock in the most recent for which data is available (ICES, 2016).
-In subarea 6-7 total commercial catch has been less than or approximately equivalent to the advice in the two most recent years in the time series; 2015 and 2016, but recreational catches are not included and ICES consider they could be a large component of the total catch (ICES, 2017).
+Also catches have been higher than scientific advice for the Subarea IV Stock in the most recent season for which data is available (ICES, 2016).
+In Subarea VI-VII total commercial catch has been less than or approximately equivalent to advice in the two most recent years in the time series; recreational catches are not included and ICES consider they could be a large component of the total catch (ICES, 2017).

-In conclusion the potential impacts of the fishery on pollack are considered during the management process and reasonable measures taken to minimise these impacts although further work could be undertaken to improve this.
+In conclusion the potential impacts of the fishery on Pollack are considered during the management process and reasonable measures taken to minimise these impacts although further work could be undertaken to improve this.
 There is no substantial evidence that the fishery has a significant negative impact on the species.